clasense4/serverless.id/themes/casper/README.md

 canonifyurls = true

 [params]
-  description = "this is my description" cover = "images/cover.jpg"
-  author = "Valère JEANTET"
-  authorlocation = "Paris, France" authorwebsite = "http://vjeantet.fr"
-  bio= "my bio"
-  logo = "images/logo.png"
-  googleAnalyticsUserID = "UA-79101-12"
+  description = "Welcome to my website" metadescription = "Used as 'description' meta tag for both home and index pages.
+If not set, 'description' will be used instead" cover = "images/cover.jpg" author = "Valère JEANTET" authorlocation = "Paris, France" authorwebsite = "http://vjeantet.fr" authorbio= "my bio" logo = "images/logo.png" googleAnalyticsUserID = "UA-79101-12"
   # Optional RSS-Link, if not provided it defaults to the standard index.xml